aws/aws-sdk-js-v3/packages/credential-provider-assume-role/README.md

 - Reads IAM role wanting to be assumed from either environment or config file paramters.
 - Reads optional role session name to be used to distinguish sessions from either environment or config file paramters.
   If session name is not defined, it comes up with a role session name.
-- Reads OIDC roken from file on disk.
+- Reads OIDC token from file on disk.
-- Calls sts:AssumeRoleWithWebIdentity to get credentials.
+- Calls sts:AssumeRoleWithWebIdentity via `roleAssumerWithWebIdentity` option to get credentials.
 - Uses credentials of source_profile to assume the role specified if specified.

 | **Environment Variable**    | **Config Variable**     | **Required** | **Description**                                   |